TenyamaGain/TheWired.zone-TOS/README.md

 > Rule 4.)
 Steer clear of posting any gory imagery, such as beheadings, self harm, etc. Depending on the severity of the image/video, the punishment will be decided at that time.

+> Rule 5.)
+Do not "Renote" Lolicon hentai.
+Due to the fact that I'm unable to force who you do and don't follow, I can at least enforce this rule.
+You will have three strikes if deemed "certainly a loli".

 <p align="center">
 I appreciate you taking the time to read this.
 </p>